-Filter Description NDMFLT1 Passes all Connect:Direct HP NonStop events.
-NDMFLT2 Passes Connect:Direct HP NonStop events that are step starts and step ends.
-NDMFLT3 Passes Connect:Direct HP NonStop events with a return code greater than zero.
-NDMFLT4 Passes Connect:Direct HP NonStop Spooler option events.
+Filter Description NDMFLT1 Passes all Sterling Connect:Direct for HP NonStop events.
+NDMFLT2 Passes Sterling Connect:Direct for HP NonStop events that are step starts and step ends.
+NDMFLT3 Passes Sterling Connect:Direct for HP NonStop events with a return code greater than zero.
+NDMFLT4 Passes Sterling Connect:Direct for HP NonStop Spooler option events.

 Templates are provided in object format.
 This format allows you to add the templates to your system in your CONFTEXT file or through the Configuration Utility Program (COUP).
-For temporary use or testing, add EMS TEMPLATES to TACL with the DEFINE statement.
+For temporary use or testing, add EMS\TEMPLATES to TACL with the DEFINE statement.